Chelsea-Rolland/su-terraform-gcp/README.md

 terraform destroy -var-file="<VAR-FILE-NAME>.tfvars"
 ```

 Bonus).
 Now that you have worked through each terraform command, you can automate it by using it in a script.
 Create the script `remote-backend.sh` and copy the code from [here](https://github.com/Chelsea-Rolland/su-terraform-gcp/blob/main/remote-backend.sh).
-Try rebuilding the same infrastructure from the root folder by running the `remote-backend.sh` script
+Try rebuilding the same infrastructure from the home folder by running the `remote-backend.sh` script
 ```bash
 ~ cd
 touch remote-backend.sh